-Additions and Renovations for Two Elementary Schools
+Additions and Renovations at Park View and South Elementary Schools

 In Summer 2020, the District selected Performance Services to serve as the design-builder, in partnership with McMillan Pazdan Smith Architecture and G.L.
 Wilson Building Company, to implement the design-build renovation/addition project.
-The project aims to renovate and improve the learning environment at Park View Elementary and South Elementary School with the addition of a gymnatorium, enhanced cafeteria and dining space, and upgrades to the HVAC systems to improve indoor air quality.
+The project aims to renovate and improve the learning environment at Park View Elementary and South Elementary School with the addition of a gymnatorium, enhanced kitchen, cafeteria, and dining space, and upgrades to the HVAC systems to improve indoor air quality.

 - Renovations and updates to the existing HVAC and controls systems at both schools

 - Restructuring parking and site traffic at South Elementary

 - Restructuring the playgrounds at Park View Elementary

 Steve Savoie explains the top ten reasons the design-build delivery method works so well for owners who want collaboration, communication, and time and cost savings.